SEPI’s commitment with Society becomes evident with the values which govern its activity and which pervade its corporate culture:

 There is a protocol for preventing and acting against harassment at SEPI, whose goal is setting up an action procedure in case of a situation and/or behavior of harassment arises.
 Its personal scope includes all those persons who perform their work at SEPI, both those who belong to the workforce and those who provide their services habitually at its offices.

-Through this Agreement, the Ministry commits itself to collaborate with SEPI in the promotion and development of measures which raise the awareness against gender-based violence, especially at the workplace.
+Through this agreement both parties commit themselves to collaborating in the promotion and development of awareness-raising measures against gender-based violence, especially at the workplace.

-For its part, SEPI commits itself to make known among its 73,000 employees all the initiatives against gender-based violence promoted by the Government.
+For its part, SEPI commits itself to making known within its Group all the initiatives promoted by the Government against gender-based violence.

 SEPI regards the training of human resources as a key factor for increasing the competitiveness of its companies and for the professional and personal development of its employees, within a goal of continual improvement.